 It is common that when we feel sad we also experience physical symptoms in the body.
 Such symptoms can be for example heart or chest pain.
 Sadness can also feel like inner emptiness, lacking energy or a sort of heaviness that keeps pressing down on our chest.

 The facial expression of the man in the image above is in my opinion representative for sadness.
 His mouth corners point downwards, the inner corners of his eyebrows are a little bit lifted.
 Usually, a person who feels sadness looks down and they could have wrinkles between their eyebrows and on the forehead.
 When sadness is intense, the chin can tremble and push on the lower lip.
 This reaction can be seen more commonly in people or children who cry.

 How sadness manifests in our behavior

 Sadness can make us behave differently than when we don’t feel sad.
-For example we can feel lack of energy and enthusiasm to do activities, we can cry, shout out of pain and make uncontrolled gestures.
+For example we can feel a lack of energy and enthusiasm to do activities, we can cry, shout out of pain and make uncontrolled gestures.